 Many of us have signed the Scientists for Extinction Rebellion (XR) declaration (https://www.scientistsforxr.earth/) and we support its call "for immediate and decisive action by governments worldwide to rapidly reduce global greenhouse gas emissions to net zero, to prevent further biodiversity loss, and to repair, to the fullest extent possible, the damage that has already been done."

-We are also taking actions locally with respect to the environmental impact of our group: since scientists have (per person) one of the worst carbon footprints of any profession, we are actively discussing at the moment how to reduce our environmental impact in a sustainable way.
+We are also taking actions locally with respect to the environmental impact of our group and we are actively discussing how to reduce our environmental impact in a sustainable way.